-Pursuant to the Bylaws, the Board of Directors has established four standing committees, which are the Audit

-Committee, the Compensation and Leadership Development Committee, the Governance and Nominating Committee, and the Safety Committee.
+Pursuant to the Bylaws, the Board of Directors has established four standing committees, which are the Audit Committee, the Compensation and Leadership Development Committee, the Governance and Nominating Committee, and the Safety Committee.
 Only independent directors serve on these committees.
 The Board has adopted a written charter for each committee.
-These charters are posted on the Company's website, can be accessed free of charge at www.alaskaair.com and are available in print to any stockholder who submits a written request to the Company's Corporate Secretary at PO Box 68947, Seattle, WA 98168.
+The charters of the Audit, Compensation and Leadership Development, Governance and Nominating, and Safety Committees are posted on the Company's website, can be accessed free of charge at www.alaskaair.com and are available in print to any stockholder who submits a written request to the Company's Corporate Secretary.